-The Condensed Consolidated Interim Financial Statements of the Company as at and for the second quarter ended July 2, 2016 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities") and the Group's interest in associates and jointly controlled entities.
+The Condensed Consolidated Interim Financial Statements of the Company as at and for the third quarter ended October 1, 2016 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities") and the Group's interest in associates and jointly controlled entities.
 The Group is primarily involved in the design and manufacture of custom electrical magnetics, cast resin, custom liquid filled distribution and power transformers and standard electrical transformers, serving the electrical and electronic industries.
-The Company has manufacturing plants in Canada, United States ("U.S."), Mexico, Italy, and India, the latter being PETE Hammond Power Solutions Private Limited ("PETE"), a subsidiary in which the Company holds a 85% equity ownership.
-On October 31, 2014, the Company executed a joint venture agreement with National Material L.P. for the manufacturing of transformer cores.
-On March 25, 2015, the Company and National Material L.P. completed the formation of the joint venture and a new company Corefficient S. de R.L. de C.V. ("Corefficient") was established, in which HPS holds a 55% partnership interest.
+The Company has manufacturing plants in Canada, United States ("U.S."), Mexico, Italy, and India, the latter being PETE-Hammond Power Solutions Private Limited ("PETE"), a subsidiary in which the Company holds an 85% equity ownership.
+On October 31, 2014, the Company executed a joint venture agreement with National Material L.P. ("National") for the manufacturing of transformer cores.
+On March 25, 2015, the Company and National completed the formation of the joint venture and a new company Corefficient S. de R.L. de C.V. ("Corefficient") was established, in which HPS holds a 55% partnership interest.